javascript-tutorial/en.javascript.info/1-js/05-data-types/01-primitives-methods/article.md

 The "object wrappers" are different for each primitive type and are called: `String`, `Number`, `Boolean` and `Symbol`.
 Thus, they provide different sets of methods.

-For instance, there exists a method [str.toUpperCase()](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/String/toUpperCase) that returns a capitalized string.
+For instance, there exists a string method [str.toUpperCase()](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/String/toUpperCase) that returns a capitalized `str`.

 Here's how it works: